Here are some of the services we provide to our community:

 1- Food Pantry:

 The hope of The Matthew 25 Project’s food pantry is to provide emergency assistance to our neighbors that are food insecure.
-We serve somewhere between 30-50 families each week by providing to their physical needs items such as canned goods, water, and day-old bread from local bakeries.
+We serve over 100 families each week by providing to their physical needs items such as canned goods, water, and day-old bread from local bakeries.
 We also provide clothing and hygiene products as they are available.

 There is a brief worship service at 12:30pm, just before the food pantry, that people are welcome to attend if they desire.